dmwm/DAS/doc/sphinx/das_ql.rst

 part of the query.

 The DAS query can be supplemented either by filters or aggregator functions.
-The filter consists of *key/key.attributes* value pair or *key/key.attributes* fields.
+The filter consists of filter name and *key/key.attributes* value pair or *key/key.attributes* fields.
+The support filters are: *grep, unique, sort*.
+To *unique* filter does not require a *key*.

 The supported aggregator functions are:
 *sum, count, min, max, avg, median*.
 A wild-card patterns are supported via asterisk character.